MikeyPPPPPPPP/Fuzzy/README.md

 ![alt text](https://github.com/MikeyPPPPPPPP/Fuzzy/blob/main/options.png)

-## Contribute

-If you want to contribute download the repo and work localy.
-A good place to start is core.spammer.py as its the backbone of the project.
-Since readability is a big part please include well documented comments and doc string.

 ## Worflow intigration

 Two options assist tool chaining, the color and json output option.
 These options make it easier to parse they output by adding ansi color codes or outputing to a common format.
 By default their is no color added makingit ideal for worflow intigration.